 - The property is located in Alabama.

-Manufactured homes are eligible for HHA assistance if you own both the home and the land it sits on.
+Manufactured homes are eligible for HHA assistance if the manufactured housing is attached to the real property.
 Learn more about what happens if you are struggling to pay your mobile home loan.

 Second homes and vacation homes are not eligible for this program.